 - We work to prove liability through careful legal work, crash scene investigation, eyewitness testimony, and expert witnesses.
 The cause of the crash may seem clear cut to you since you were there to see it, but things can get turned around very easily in court or leading up to a lawsuit.
 The other party may even lie about what happened in an attempt to pass off the blame.

-- We want to help you receive fair compensation for you injuries.
+- We want to help you receive fair compensation for your injuries.
 While a broken bone is obvious to diagnose, other soft tissue injuries may not show up until later.
 Or, your mild traumatic brain injury may be much more serious than initially expected.
-Some injuries manifest themselves later, or fail to heal for months or even years.
+Some injuries manifest themselves later or fail to heal for months or even years.
 It is important to maximize your compensation so that you are not left with a permanent disability that was never fairly accounted for.

 Your Damages May Cost More Than You Think

 The average inpatient cost for one day in a non-profit North Carolina hospital is just under $1,900, according to Hospital CFO Report.
-However, this does not take into account the true cost of your injuries, as surgeries, a night in the Intensive Care Unit, and other procedures can all quickly add up to tens of thousands or even hundreds of thousands of dollars in no time at all.
-Add in the cost of recovering in the weeks and months afterwards, with more procedures, doctor visits, prescription medication, and lost time at work, and one car crash can financially cripple even a well-off Charlotte family.
+However, this does not take into account the true cost of your injuries, like surgeries, a night in the Intensive Care Unit, and other procedures can all quickly add up to tens of thousands or even hundreds of thousands of dollars in no time at all.
+Add in the cost of recovering in the weeks and months afterward, with more procedures, doctor visits, prescription medication, and lost time at work, and one car crash can financially cripple even a well-off Charlotte family.

 Contact a Charlotte Car Accident Lawyer Today

-If you were injured in any type of traffic collision, we invite you to call out Charlotte law office to speak with one of our Brown Moore & Associates, PLLC personal injury representatives.
-Give us a call today talk to one of our experienced Charlotte car accident lawyers about a free initial consultation.
+If you were injured in any type of traffic collision, we invite you to call our Charlotte law office to speak with one of our Brown Moore & Associates, PLLC personal injury representatives.
+Give us a call today to talk to one of our experienced Charlotte car accident lawyers about a free initial consultation.